-Between 85 and 91 per cent of the EU urban population is exposed to levels of harmful particulate matter (PM2.5) exceeding the air quality guideline set by the World Health Organisation, and more than 96 per cent is exposed to ozone exceeding the WHO guideline, according to the European Environment Agency (EEA).
-Air pollution by PM is estimated to cause more than 430 000 premature deaths every year in the EU, corresponding to almost 4.7 million years of life lost.
+During the years 2014-2016, between 74 and 85 per cent of the EU urban population is exposed to levels of harmful particulate matter (PM2.5) exceeding the air quality guideline set by the World Health Organisation, and more than 95 per cent is exposed to ozone exceeding the WHO guideline, according to the European Environment Agency (EEA).
+Air pollution by PM is estimated to cause nearly 400 000 premature deaths every year in the EU.

 In 1996 the EU adopted the directive on ambient air quality assessment and management (96/62/EC).
 This framework directive was subsequently supplemented by four daughter directives that set limit values and/or target values for maximum allowed concentrations of air pollutants in ambient air.
 The four daughter directives were:

 - 1999/30/EC, covering sulphur dioxide, nitrogen dioxide, particles and lead.

 - 2000/69/EC, which covers benzene and carbon monoxide.